 sensing through her postdoctoral studies.
 Her work now focuses on microbial interactions and how Quorum quenching can affect them.

-Dr. David Daudé is Chief Technical Officer (CTO) at Gene&GreenTK.
+Dr. David Daudé is Chief Scientific and Operational Officer (CSOO) at Gene&GreenTK.
 He received an Engineer's degree in Biochemistry from the National Institute of Applied Sciences of Toulouse (INSA) and a PhD degree in Enzyme Engineering and Biocatalysis from the LISBP (University of Toulouse).
 Together with Mikael Elias he coordinates the actions of the company and he is the R&D manager.